-The Guidelines should explain whether and how agency personnel should annotate the online docket to acknowledge any materials that were excluded.2 ACUS recommends, for example, that agencies "should indicate in their e-dockets which, if any, types of comments were not posted and whether these comments can be accessed."
-Similar recommendations apply to mass, computer-generated, and falsely-attributed comments.4
+The Guidelines should explain whether and how agency personnel should annotate the online docket to acknowledge any materials that were excluded.2 ACUS recommends, for example, that agencies "should indicate in their e-dockets which, if any, types of comments were not posted and whether these comments can be accessed."3 As another example, ACUS notes that agencies may wish to post "only a single representative example of identical comments" in the online docket but should explain that it has done so and "consider providing an opportunity for interested members of the public to obtain or access all comments received.4

 The Guidelines should also address any special policies for handling non-electronic materials or electronic materials that cannot be displayed in the online docket management system.
 For example, federal law requires that the online docket include all public submissions "whether or not submitted electronically."
-ACUS recommends, and the Guidelines should state, that rulemaking personnel should "scan and post all comments submitted in paper format" to the online docket.
+ACUS recommends, and the Guidelines should state, that agency personnel should "scan and post all comments submitted in paper format" to the online docket.
 ACUS also recommends that agencies "include in the electronic docket a descriptive entry or photograph for all physical objects received during the comment period."
-Especially large digital files or databases may also pose challenges.